kubernetes/website/content/en/docs/concepts/overview/working-with-objects/_index.md

 ### Required fields

-In the `.yaml` file for the Kubernetes object you want to create, you'll need to set values for the following fields:
+In the manifest (YAML or JSON file) for the Kubernetes object you want to create, you'll need to set values for the following fields:

 * `apiVersion` - Which version of the Kubernetes API you're using to create this object
 * `kind` - What kind of object you want to create